chanchan098/Docs/eng.md

 [If ... were going to + verb ..., ... would be + present participle ...]

 [... would be + present participle ... if ... were going to + verb ...]

+Verb of if part is `were were going to do`, verb of main part is `would be present participle`.

 ## Zero conditional